Dr Bruce Kirkham, MBChB, BA, MD, FRCP, FRACP Consultant Rheumatologist, Guy’s Hospital, London

 Does adalimumab have side-effects?

 In the 1380 patients receiving adalimumab in the detailed clinical trials described above common side-effects included injection site reaction, headaches and rashes.
-Many of these effects were transient and only 0.2% of patients had to stop treatment because of the most common side-effect of localised injection site reaction.
+Many of these effects were transient and in clinical trials 0.2% of patients had to stop treatment because of the most common side-effect of localised injection site reaction.

 Possibly the most serious side-effect to be considered with TNFα-blocking treatment is that of infection.
 TNFα plays an important, helpful role in the body fighting infections.
-Studies of adalimumab have shown, as with other TNFα-blocking drugs, a slight increase in serious infections such as pneumonia, pyelonephritis or joint infections.
+Studies of adalimumab have shown, as with other TNFα-blocking drugs, a slight increase in serious infections such as pneumonia, pyelonephritis (kidney infections) or joint infections.
 In particular, TNFα-blocking drugs are associated with re-activation of previously undetected infections with tuberculosis (TB, previously known as consumption).
-Therefore, before taking adalimumab, or any TNFα blocker, you will be asked about any previous infections, or contact with people with TB, including other family members and a chest x-ray will be performed.
-Sometimes a skin test will also be performed to assess if any dormant (latent) TB may be present.
-If there are signs of previous TB which has not been thoroughly treated, you will be asked to take anti-TB treatment before starting adalimumab (or any other TNFα-blocking treatment).
+Therefore, before taking adalimumab, or any TNFi, you will be asked about any previous infections, or contact with people with TB, including other family members and a chest x-ray will be performed.
+More recently a very sensitive blood test is often used to detect if any dormant (latent) TB may be present, replacing the previously used skin tests.
+If there are signs of previous TB which has not been thoroughly treated, you will be asked to take anti-TB treatment before starting adalimumab (or any other TNFiFα-blocking treatment).
+Recently it has been shown that a small increase in cases of shingles (Herpes zoster) can also occur with TNFi therapy.
+Before starting adalimumab you may be recommended to have the new herpes zoster vaccination.
+It is unclear if this does reduce the incidence of shingles in people on TNFi therapy, but it is now available to older people in the UK, and is worth discussing with your rheumatologist.

 There seems to be no increased risk of most cancers.
 However it is unclear, if cancer has previously been treated and cured, how long the interval between cancer treatment and starting anti-TNF treatment should be.
-A cancer of lymph glands called lymphoma is known to be increased in patients with persistent active RA (as well as psoriasis and Crohn’s disease).
-The clinical trials of adalimumab have recorded 10 cases of lymphoma.
-This is higher than would be expected in the normal population, but is in keeping with the rate observed in patients with active RA.
+A cancer of lymph glands called lymphoma is known to be increased in patients with persistent active RA.
+Large databases have been set up to investigate this question, with one of the largest being the British Society of Rheumatology Biologics Registry (BSRBR) and to date there seems to be no increase with TNFi therapy.

 Blocking TNFα with drugs in RA is associated with a slight increase in the levels of auto-antibodies in the blood.
 These auto-antibodies are usually found in a condition called lupus.
-One patient out of 2334 RA patients treated with adalimumab developed new onset lupus.
-The patient improved following discontinuation of therapy.
+This is not very common, occurs with all TNFi therapy and improves following discontinuation of therapy.

 Blocking TNFα may worsen moderate to severe congestive heart failure.
-Therefore, adalimumab (and other anti-TNFα therapies) is also not recommended for RA patients with moderate to severe heart failure.
+Therefore, adalimumab (and other TNFi therapies) is also not recommended for RA patients with moderate to severe heart failure.

 What will happen before taking anti-TNFα drugs?

-Before you take anti-TNFα drugs your rheumatologist will recommend whether you should receive one of these medications or whether other treatment would be best for you.
+Before you take TNFi drugs your rheumatologist will recommend whether you should receive one of these medications or whether other treatment would be best for you.
 Your arthritis activity will be measured on two occasions to check that you qualify for this treatment.
 You will then be screened to exclude an increased risk of side-effects, in particular for a past history of TB, multiple sclerosis, recurrent infection, leg ulcers and a past history of cancer.
-You will be asked to have a chest x-ray if a recent one is not available to exclude signs of previous TB (which may sometimes be unknown to anyone, including the patient), and to exclude signs of heart failure.
+You will be asked to have a chest x-ray if a recent one is not available and frequently a blood test as mentioned above to exclude evidence of previous TB (which may sometimes be unknown to anyone, including the patient), and to exclude signs of heart failure.

-Blood tests to check blood count, liver function tests and in some cases to exclude hepatitis B and C may be taken.
+Blood tests to check blood count, liver function tests and in some cases to exclude hepatitis B and C and HIV may be taken.

 Adalimumab is given using a pre-filled syringe or pen and is usually delivered to your home.
 You, or a helper, will be taught how to give the injection.
 Most people continue take other anti-RA medication with adalimumab.